Four yoga poses to reduce stress, anxiety, and mild depression

 Other Posts You May Enjoy:

-This is a guest post written by Beck Anderson.
+This post is written by Beck Anderson.
 She is wife to a fixed-wing pilot and helicopter lover, registered yoga teacher at The Yoga Place, and traditional foodie blogger and Holistic Coach at Wellness Hammock.
-Thanks Beck for sharing your knowledge with us!

 Disclaimer: We are not providing medical advice.
 Always consult a physician before you begin an exercise program.